-The Phase 2 assessment focuses on the potential impacts to watercourses based on the proposed land use plan.
-The primary impact to watercourses from urbanization is changes to the hydrologic regime as a result of increased impervious cover.
+The assessment has focused on the potential impacts to watercourses based on the proposed land use plan.
+The primary impact to watercourses from urbanization relates to changes to the hydrologic regime as a result of increased impervious cover.
 Increased surface runoff can be largely mitigated through integrated stormwater management.
 However, it is difficult to fully mitigate the fundamental changes to the landscape and therefore the various targets outlined are employed to ensure key elements of the fluvial system are maintained and protected to help absorb any potential impacts which may arise.
 The targets acknowledge the risks associated with land use change and provide direction for best management practices.
-To assess if targets are properly met by the proposed land use plan, five indicators were reviewed.
+To assess if targets are properly met by the proposed land use plan, five (5) indicators were reviewed.
 The indicators and corresponding targets are outlined in Table 4.2.1.

-Table 4.2.1 Indicator Employed in Phase 2 and Corresponding Targets Indicator Target Stream corridors are protected from interference Meander belt width corridors Natural cover maintained in stream corridors Wearder beit width comdors Minimize or eliminate risk to public and private property from channel erosion and evolution Stream length and realignment Maintain natural channel structure and rates of morphologic change Maintain natural channel structure and rates of morphologic Road crossings change Noau crossings Minimize or eliminate risk to public and private property from channel erosion and evolution Maintain natural channel structure and rates of morphologic Stormwater management ponds change Maintain critical flow exceedance at critical locations Work toward maintaining pre-development water budget Minimize or eliminate risk to public and private property from Erosion thresholds channel erosion and evolution LIOSION UNCONOIDS Maintain natural channel structure and rates of morphologic change Maintain critical flow exceedance at critical locations
+Table 4.2.1 Indicator Employed in Phase 2 and Corresponding Targets Indicator Target Stream corridors are protected from interference Meander helt width corridors Natural cover maintained in stream corridors Minimize or eliminate risk to public and private property from channel erosion and evolution Stream length and realignment Maintain natural channel structure and rates of morphologic change Maintain natural channel structure and rates of morphologic Road crossings change Minimize or eliminate risk to public and private property from channel erosion and evolution Stormwater management Maintain natural channel structure and rates of morphologic facilities change lacinties Maintain critical flow exceedance at critical locations Work toward maintaining pre-development water budget Minimize or eliminate risk to public and private property from Erosion thresholds channel erosion and evolution Maintain natural channel structure and rates of morphologic change Maintain critical flow exceedance at critical locations